 1. Showcase your audience

-People like to see people like them, so make sure you feature the audience that you want to attract in your film.
+People like to connect over similar interests, so make sure you target the audience that you want to attract with your film.

 Want to increase revenue from your exhibitors?
 Don’t just show exhibition stalls.
 Make sure you capture vox pops with happy participants talking about how exhibiting has transformed their business.